nikoraes/JexlNet/README.md

     { "age", 36 }
 };

-// Or by using System.Text.Json or Json.Net (requires separate package JexlNet.JsonNet to be installed) string contextJson =
+// Or as a JSON string
+string context =
 @"{
     ""name"": {
         ""first"": ""Sterling"",